Disability Discrimination Under ADA

 Why a Disability Discrimination Attorney is Important

-Once more, the ADA presents challenges to applicable employers in that it covers every aspect of the employment process from advertisement and application to discipline, discharge and termination.
+Disability Discrimination in the workplace is an issue that should be handled in the court of law by an employment law attorney.
+The ADA presents challenges to applicable employers in that it covers every aspect of the employment process from advertisement and application to discipline, discharge, and termination.
 Employers must be ever mindful of their responsibility to participate in an appropriate interactive process with covered individuals without overstepping often vague boundaries that might unnecessarily expose the employer to liability.

 Employers with less than fifteen employees are not completely free from potential liability.
 In Pennsylvania, employers with four or more employees are covered by the Pennsylvania Human Relations Act (PHRA), which largely mirrors the protections and responsibilities provided under the ADA.
 Smaller employers often erroneously focus on the requirements for eligibility under the ADA and forget or overlook their responsibilities under the PHRA.
 There are some distinct differences in definition, application, and potential damages between the ADA and PHRA.